-I am fascinated by the exuberant and finely detailed structures found in languages which linguists call 'morphological complexity.'
+I am fascinated by the exuberant and finely detailed structures found in languages which linguists call inflectional morphology.
 I explore this using traditional qualitative linguistics (description, typology and historical linguistics) enhanced with computational and mathematical methodologies.
+I am particularly interested in how we model inflection from a comprehension or discriminative perspective which I see as especially useful for cross-linguistic comparison.

 The core of my work is fieldwork on undescribed and (often) endangered languages of New Guinea.
 I practice community-led partnerships in language documentation to produce collections of endangered languages serving both scientific and community needs.